-Highly secure environments such as the United States Federal government mandate the use of Smart Card authentication as the primary means to access their information systems.
-The US Department of Defense (DoD) has used the Common Access Card (CAC) for years as their Smart Card implementation.
+Highly secure environments such as the United States Federal Government mandate the use of Smart Card authentication as the primary means to access their information systems.
+The US Department of Defense (DoD) has used the Common Access Card (CAC) as their Smart Card implementation for years.

 Smart Card logon and authentication with Dameware strengthens identity and authentication management for remote connections, provides two-factor authentication for remote administration in secure networks, and helps adhere to compliance standards and security policies.

 The interactive Smart Card logon functionality in Dameware Mini Remote Control allows you to access remote machines as if you are physically present at the remote location.
-The login process is very simple and just requires entering Smart Card PIN to authenticate remote connectivity.
+The logon process is very simple and just requires entering the Smart Card PIN to authenticate remote connectivity.
 There is no need for any Smart Card middleware attached to the remote machine.
 Dameware Remote Support utilizes Smart Card authentication when you are using a local computer equipped with a Smart Card reader to connect to remote machine.
-You can use the Smart Card to authenticate the connection instead of manually providing a ‘Connect As’ username and password.
+You can use the Smart Card to authenticate the connection instead of manually providing a “Connect As” username and password.

 Secure remote desktop connectivity with Dameware.
 Visit www.Dameware.com to download your free trial of Dameware Remote Support and Dameware Mini Remote Control.